Trolling

 using them in an area likely to produce results.

-A LURE DOES
+WHAT A LURE DOES

 The types of lure we are specifically discussing are surface